AlesMenzel/function-arguments/README.md

 # Function arguments

-Parses function arguments and returns an array.
+Parses function arguments and returns an array of parameter names.
+Uses AST parser [acorn](https://github.com/acornjs/acorn) and can handle functions with default parameters.

 ## Instalation